koziarskilab/SCENT/README.md

 Code for "Scalable and Cost-Efficient de Novo Template-Based  Molecular Generation" [[arXiv]](TODO).
 Repository based on [RGFN](https://github.com/koziarskilab/RGFN) and [RetroGFN](https://github.com/gmum/RetroGFN).

-SCENT is a follow-up of RGFN paper [[arxiv]](https://arxiv.org/abs/2406.08506) extending RGFN with the following components:
+SCENT is a follow-up of the RGFN paper [[arxiv]](https://arxiv.org/abs/2406.08506) extending RGFN with the following components:
 - **Recursive Cost Guidance** for the backward policy, which utilizes a machine learning model to approximate the recursive cost of backward transitions.
 From this, we derive two targeted strategies: